 What’s New?
 An A Level Digest

-Introducing our new Post -16 digest of interesting, useful and relevant books, articles, videos and podcasts.
+Written by Rachael Jackson-Royal our Post -16 digest is full of interesting, useful and relevant books, articles, videos and podcasts.
 Whether to develop and improve your own development and understanding, or to bring to the classroom, you will find fresh ideas for A Level.
-Our second edition by Rachael Jackson-Royal brings to your attention some valuable additions to thinking about Aristotle, women in Islam, Utilitarianism and philosophy.

 Sign up here to receive it straight to your inbox.